Operations Mgmt & Info Sys - Undergraduate

 Database Management Systems

 This course presents issues related to databases and database management systems (DBMS).
 Students will acquire technical and managerial skills in planning, analysis, design, implementation, and maintenance of databases.
 Hands-on training in relational database design, normalization, SQL, and database implementation will be provided.
 Use of DBMS software is required.
 Emphasis is placed on the issues of managing a database environment.
-Prerequisite: OMIS 30, OMIS 31, or OMIS 34.
+Prerequisite: OMIS 30 or OMIS 31

 Systems Analysis and Design